Young Joon Kwak

-Young Joon Kwak (born 1984) is an artist and musician based in Los Angeles.
+Young Joon Kwak (born 1984) is an American artist and musician based in Los Angeles.
 Much of their work focuses on queer bodies, how they have been represented in art history, and how they form communities.
 They have exhibited and performed at art museums around the world.
 Kwak is the lead singer in the band Xina Xurner, and a founding member of the collective Mutant Salon.

 Early life and education

-Kwak was born and raised in Queens, New York Kwak received an MFA from the University of Southern California, MA in Humanities from the University of Chicago, and BFA from the School of the Art Institute of Chicago.
+Kwak was born in Queens, New York.
+Kwak received an MFA from the University of Southern California, MA in Humanities from the University of Chicago, and BFA from the School of the Art Institute of Chicago.

 Work

 Sculpture

 Kwak's sculptural work has been exhibited locally and internationally.
 They have described their work as investigating “traditional patriarchal standards of beauty in relation to the history of white supremacy, imperialism, and current social justice issues.”
 Their sculptures often consist of amorphous bodily forms are made out of in plaster, plastics, resin, metal, fiberglass and lights.
 In a 2014 review for Hyperallergic Magazine, Alicia Eler wrote of Kwak's exhibition, "Young Joon Kwak’s work is neither binging nor representing — it is a purging, a releasing of one identity not necessarily for another, but for the continued evolution of the self in its variously emerging forms.
 The snake is free.
 She is a mutant alien being, continually evolving, a trans/feminine entity of force."